 Why am I so tired?
 My personal experience with SAD SAD is also sometimes known as the Winter Blues because it’s usually triggered by the shortened hours of light during the winter.
 It’s estimated to affect 6 out of 100 people in North America.
 If you feel tired and are craving carbohydrates, you might be interested in reading my personal story of Life With SAD.
 It started out with me feeling unbelievably tired all the time.

 How To Make New Goals And Habits Stick - Do you find that you start out strong with your plans for changing your life like starting a new exercise routine and then end up sliding back into your old habits after only a few weeks?
 Well, ask yourself these 6 questions first and you'll be well on your way to making any new goal stick.

 Ever wonder if something is wrong with you that you feel so drained all the time?
 Maybe it’s what you're eating.
 I found this to be a really helpful resource in figuring out what a good diet really involves.
 There's so much conflicting information out there and I found that this one made a lot of sense.
 It also explained to me that it wasn't just a matter of me not having enough willpower to give up foods that I knew were bad for me.
 There are hormonal factors involved when trying to get off sugar and caffeine.
 It helped me to understand what my body was going through and how I needed to be healthy first before I could lose weight.

-This web site was recommended to me from a friend who has dealt with panic attacks most of her life.
+The web site, No More Panic, was recommended to me from a friend who has dealt with panic attacks most of her life.
 She found it to be a great help in realizing you're not going crazy and there are things you can do.
 This site has good suggestions on how to manage panic and anxiety attacks while they're happening and even some suggestions on how to reduce the number of attacks you may have.
 It gives you that extra bit of confidence to just know that you can handle them when they happen.